 If you’ve got skills in graphic design, you can use them to earn money online in several ways.
 You can work helping people design their websites.

-Or you can open an account on Redbubble where you can upload your graphic designs.
-Then you can sell those designs on t-shirts, mugs and other items on their site.
+Or you can open an account on Redbubble to upload your graphic designs.
+Then, you can sell those designs on t-shirts, mugs, and other items on their site.

 Pay: varies based on what you put into it